All bugs are tracked in Redmine as an Issue. You can view existing bugs as examples.

 Pulp holds bug triage as an IRC meeting on Tuesdays and Fridays at 10:30 ET (either EST or EDT) in #pulp-dev on Freenode.
 We encourage bug filers and interested parties to join and give input.

-A quorum of at least 2 core developers is required to hold triage.
+A quorum of at least 2 core developers (including the triage lead) is required to hold triage.
 Quorum must be established at the beginning of the meeting.
 Developers forming the quorum must stay for the entire duration of triage or the meeting must be suspended.
-Triage will be led by the “triage lead” which is a role that rotates on the 1st of each month.
-The “triage lead” is responsible for reaching out to other developers to ensure a quorum can be established.
+Triage will be led by the “triage lead” which is a role that can be rotated each month.
+The triage lead is responsible for reaching out to other developers to ensure a quorum can be established.

 The triage lead will do the following:

-- Announce the meeting in #pulp and #pulp-dev 5 minutes prior to beginning
+- Announce the meeting in #pulp-dev 10 minutes prior to beginning.

-- Post the link to all Un-Triaged Bugs.
+- Post the link to all Un-Triaged Bugs along with the announce of the meeting.

-- For each issue to be triaged, put the URL of the issue being discussed in the chat and facilitate an agreement on the priority and severity from anyone in the chat.
+- For each issue to be triaged, facilitate an agreement on the priority and severity from anyone in the chat.
 In cases where there is not much feedback, at a minimum the triage lead needs an ack from the other quorum member before moving on.
-If agreement cannot be reached within 1-2 minutes, skip the bug and let interested parties post their thoughts on the bug.
+If agreement cannot be reached within several minutes, skip the bug and let interested parties post their thoughts on the bug.

 - Update the issue as being triaged.
 Add any severity and priority changes, component/tag changes, and add any comments that come in from the chat.
 It’s preferred for comments to be left directly versus having the triage lead leave comments made by others.

-If a bug needs to block a release, the priority should be changed to URGENT.
+If a bug needs to block a release, follow the blocking bugs process.
 The “Target Platform Release” field should never be set before the issue is in MODIFIED state.

 Bugs that need additional information will have notes put onto the issue asking for input.
 Unless a Redmine user specifically disabled e-mail support, adding a note will e-mail the reporter.
 Bugs with enough information and an agreed upon severity and priority, will be triaged.
 Also any components or tags should be set.